leksssss/LLM-Inference-Gateway/README.md

 # LLM Inference Gateway

-A Colab notebook demonstrating a LLM serving system with three core ideas: control/data plane separation via gRPC, KV-cache-aware request routing, and continuous batching with dynamic batch sizing.
+A Colab notebook demonstrating a LLM serving system with three core ideas: control/data plane separation, KV-cache-aware request routing, and continuous batching with adaptive batch sizing.

+All experiments run on a vLLM engine (TinyLlama-1.1B on T4 GPU)

 ## Requirements

-- Google Colab with T4 GPU
+- Google Colab Pro with T4 GPU
+- Python 3.12
-- vLLM (`pip install vllm`)
+- vLLM

 ## How to run